nickeubank/practicaldatascience_class/source/index.rst

 `The Class Schedule can be found here <class_schedule.rst>`_

 `The full syllabus for this course can be downloaded here <https://github.com/nickeubank/practicaldatascience/raw/master/syllabus/Syllabus_PracticalDataScience.pdf>`_.
-Please note that this syllabus is subject to change up until he first day of class.
+Please note that this syllabus is subject to change up until the first day of class.

 Questions or comments?